osrf/gazebo_user_guide/src/started_interfaces_comms.md

   gazebo::transport::SubscriberPtr sub = node->Subscribe("~/world_stats", cb);
 ~~~

 This block creates a Node, which in turn allows us to create Subscribers (which receive messages from a topic) and Publishers (which write messages to a topic).
 In this case we create a Subscriber that listens to messages on the `world_stats` topic.
 When creating a Subscriber we must specify a callback to receive the messages.
-Our callback is names `cb`, and receives messages of type `ConstWorldStatisticsPtr`.
+Our callback is named `cb`, and receives messages of type `ConstWorldStatisticsPtr`.

 Now we can start processing messages.